brodhq/brodhq.github.io/content/guides/metaprogramming/02-macros.md

 The code above will work but issue a warning: `variable "a" is unused`.
 The macro is overriding the original value and the original value is never used.

-Variable hygiene only works because Elixir annotates variables with their context.
+Variable hygiene only works because Geis annotates variables with their context.
 For example, a variable `x` defined on line 3 of a module would be represented as:

 ```elixir
 {:x, [line: 3], nil}